 Subsequently, Dow filed a petition for Supreme Court review in March 2015, arguing once again that the case was unsuitable for class treatment.
 In February 2016, while Dow’s petition for certiorari was pending, Cohen Milstein reached an agreement with Dow to settle the case for $835 million.
 Including prior settlements, the case settled for a total of $974 million.

-Case Name: In Re: Urethane Antitrust Litigation, Case No. 2:04-md-01616-JWL-DJW, Unites States District Court for the District of Kansas
+Case Name: In Re: Urethane Antitrust Litigation, Case No. 2:04-md-01616-JWL-DJW, United States District Court for the District of Kansas